L'Arlésienne (Bizet)

-L'Arlésienne is incidental music composed by Georges Bizet for Alphonse Daudet's drama of the same name, usually translated as The Girl from Arles.
+L'Arlésienne (The woman from Arles) is incidental music composed by Georges Bizet for Alphonse Daudet's drama of the same name.
 It was first performed on 30 September 1872 at the Théâtre du Vaudeville in Paris.
-Bizet's music consists of 27 numbers for chorus and small orchestra, ranging from pieces of background music (mélodrames) only a few measures long, to entr'actes.
+Bizet's original incidental music consists of 27 numbers for chorus and small orchestra, ranging from pieces of background music (mélodrames) only a few measures long, to entr'actes.
 The score achieves powerful dramatic ends with the most economic of means.
 Still, the work received poor reviews in the wake of the unsuccessful premiere and is not often performed now in its original form, although recordings are available.
-However, key pieces of the incidental music, most often heard in the form of two suites for orchestra, have become some of Bizet's most popular compositions.
+However, key pieces of the incidental music, most often heard in the form of two suites for full orchestra, have become some of Bizet's most popular compositions.